Wyko/essential_deathworlders/content/books/good-training/11-shenanigans.md

 "Yes, Sergeant First Class."

 "Now, as for you, Dex," he fixed Regaari with his death glare.
 "You’re gonna help.
 Someone’s gotta sow all that seed and turn all those rows over.
-You’re welcome to recruit the rest of your Brothers…"
+You’re welcome to recruit the rest of your Brothers..."

 A trap.
 It was, of course, a full-team effort to get the enormous mons painted overnight, but only those two had literal red hands (or paws) to show for it.
-Since Rebar couldn’t prove anything…
+Since Rebar couldn’t prove anything...

 "I’ll manage, Sergeant First Class."

 Vandenberg nodded approvingly.
 "Good.
 I may send them out anyway, but the *responsibility* is yours.
 Now, the way I see it, your week starts tomorrow, so you may as well spend the weekend gettin’ yer’ harness rigged, Daar."
-He paused, "I’ll, uh…help you get it rigged.
+He paused, "I’ll, uh... help you get it rigged.
 And maybe I’ll help get you started, too.
 ‘Kay?"

 That was the important thing about Motivation.
 It needed to ride a fine line between "awful" and "punishment."
 Generally speaking, this meant the NCO, if he was a *good* NCO, would suffer along with the Motivated men, at least a little.